 The concept of “parity” refers to how consumers place products in mental “boxes” that contain similar or comparable items.
 When designing a book cover, it’s natural to want to create something that falls in line with your in-genre competition; otherwise, how else will consumers know what your book is about?
 This is a valid strategy, but one that must be conducted with consideration to aesthetics.
 The worst thing a book cover can be - other than drab, ugly, or offensive - is unmemorable.

-Starting our Helpfull image-survey, we note to the audience that we’re going for a cover that looks “sensual, mysterious, with just a little bit of terror on top.”
+Starting our Helpfull image-survey, we note to the audience that we’re going for a book cover that looks “sensual, mysterious, with just a little bit of terror on top.”
 We drafted some rough concepts for our novel, and asked the Helpfull community to give critique.

 Compared to our first set of tests, the choices made by our audience were far more immediate and direct.
-In just 25 minutes, we’ve found a winning concept for our cover design.
+In just 25 minutes, we’ve found a winning concept for our book cover design.
 Additionally, all 3 of our designs that featured the bold font won out over those with the more traditional, type-writer font.

 Now that we’ve received more feedback from the community, we’re ready to move into the final stages of the design process.

 Ultimately, when designing a book cover, you should be looking to capture the attention of your prospective readers.
-This means putting your own design concerns and preferences aside, and consider first-and-foremost what is going to compel your audience to click on, crack open, or otherwise purchase your novel.
+This means putting your own book cover design concerns and preferences aside, and consider first-and-foremost what is going to compel your audience to click on, crack open, or otherwise purchase your novel.

-Throughout the design process, we received mixed reactions on whether or not the mysterious floating face added to the cover in a positive way.
+Throughout the design process, we received mixed reactions on whether or not the mysterious floating face added to the book cover in a positive way.
 In the design process, cutting elements out of an image can be just as impactful as adding in new ones.
-We wanted to make sure the cover we ultimately run with is professional, and resonates well with our consumers - so we developed six more design iterations, and ran one final survey.
+We wanted to make sure the book cover we ultimately run with is professional, and resonates well with our consumers - so we developed six more example book covers, and ran one final survey.

-Responses to all six drafts were positive; however, we found that the simpler cover designs with the bolder font rated the highest.
-Ultimately, our audience selected the cover design draft that featured the San Serif font, and excluded the additional floating-face element.
+Responses to all six drafts were positive; however, we found that the simpler book cover designs with the bolder font rated the highest.
+Ultimately, our audience selected the book cover design draft that featured the San Serif font, and excluded the additional floating-face element.

-Every good book needs a better cover.
+Every good book needs a better book cover.
 Whether you’re a first-time digital designer, or a graphic artist with decades of experience, getting constructive feedback from your audience is absolutely vital to the design process.
 From first concepts to final iterations, getting outside opinions on your work can help you correct-course and develop a product that sells.

-An intuitive user-interface, coupled with the ability to gather hundreds of consumer responses in just minutes, are just a few of the features that make Helpfull the ultimate tool for any artist, designer, or marketer.
+An intuitive user-interface, coupled with the ability to gather hundreds of consumer responses in just minutes, are just a few of the features that make Helpfull the ultimate tool for any artist, book cover designer, or marketer.